kikitux/vaultlab1-1/README.md

 This is sample legacyapp that requires user/pass to connect to a db.

-We setup a Vault node, and using envconsul to sun our `legacyapp.sh` we can get the values from vault.
+We setup a Vault node, and using envconsul to run our `legacyapp.sh` we can get the values from vault.

 ## How to run